 What you can do now

-Take a moment to notice: what has carried you, even just briefly, in the last few weeks?
-A meeting, a moment outside, a conversation?
-It sounds small, and it is.
-But these are resources.
-They are already in you.
+Take a moment to notice what has carried you, even briefly, in the last few weeks.
+A meeting, a moment outside, a conversation.
+It sounds small, and it is, yet these are resources, and they are already in you.

-And when the noise in your head becomes too much: write down what is hard right now.
-Not to find a solution.
-Just to get it out of your head and onto paper.
+And when the noise in your head becomes too much, write down what is hard right now.
+Not to find a solution, simply to get it out of your head and onto paper.
 Sometimes that makes things a little smaller.

 What you should also know

 Some phases last longer than you would like.
 Sometimes the weight returns when you thought you were already further along.
-That is not failing.
-It is part of the process.
+It is part of the process, even when it feels like a setback.

 And sometimes working through it alone is not enough.
-Not because you are not strong enough.
-Some things become clearer when you talk them through.
-That is not defeat.
-That is experience.
+That is rarely about strength.
+Some things simply become clearer when you talk them through.
+That is not defeat, it is experience.

 If you would like to take a next step